daggerok/daggerok.github.io/src/blog/2016-2017-ICT-Private-Mentorship/README.md

         - Every time the price starts expansion from a consolidation, we should think: "where is Draw On Liquidity?"
         - When we see indecisive weekly candle or down weekly candle during range of expansion higher, then it's giving us a high probability for big expansion higher next week
-      - Next, we are looking on a Daily chart:
+      - Next, we are looking on is a Daily chart:
         - Bullish Daily Bias doesn't mean Bullish trade every single day
         - If we lons in London Open, and we lost in New York Open, then we have to stop.
 We don't need to lose more money, to understand and confirm that we are really-really wrong